 Access to quality healthcare

-As a former medical translator and the current chairperson of the Health Committee, Rafah has witnessed, first-hand, the trauma experienced by families who do not have access to the services they need.
+As a former medical translator and the current member of the Health Committee, Rafah has witnessed, first-hand, the trauma experienced by families who do not have access to the services they need.

-As a result, she is a vocal champion of the new Bayers Lake Outpatient Centre.
+As a result, she is a vocal champion of the new Bayer’s Lake Outpatient Centre.
 The 134,000 sq. ft. facility will modernize services and make them more accessible.
 It has a projected yearly visitation rate of 28,000 patients, plus 30,000 X-ray and blood collection appointments.
+The building is set to be finished in August 2023.

 Supporting our seniors

 Supporting our seniors is a major priority for Rafah, who grew up respecting and helping the elder members of her own family and community.
 Rallying around the very people who have spent decades building up our community is critical.
-As a result, Rafah continues to lead the Clayton Park West – Connecting Seniors (CPW-CS) group that meets regularly.
+As a result, Rafah continues to lead the Clayton Park West – Connecting Seniors (CPW-CS) group that will begin meeting regularly in 2023.
+There had been a pause during COVID -19 pandemic.

 The CPW-CS is committed to ensuring senior citizens feel included, especially during this difficult chapter in our history.
 The group has valuable information brought to the members each meeting, from government and non-government organizations, as well it keeps seniors connected.
 There is always room for another elder.
 Please reach out if you or a loved one would like the support and friendship offered through CPW-CS.